Skip to content

 Agent Store Governance

 The Microsoft 365 Agent Store provides a curated catalog of agents available to users within the organization.
-FSI organizations should implement governance controls over the Agent Store to ensure only approved agents are discoverable.
+FSI organizations should implement governance controls over the Agent Store to help limit discoverability to approved agents and to document any pilot or preview exceptions.

 Agent Store Configuration